atomicgamedeveloper/DTaaS/cli/DEVELOPER.md

 [common]
 # absolute path to the DTaaS application directory
 server-dns = "foo.com"
+# Specify the directory of DTaaS installation
+# Linux example
 path = "/home/Desktop/DTaaS"
+# Windows example
+#path = "C:\\Users\\XXX\\DTaaS"
+# Note: You have to either use / or \\ when specifying path, else you would get
+# "Error while getting toml file: dtaas.toml, Invalid unicode value"
 ```

 The _path_ variable is used globally by the CLI.